 We will also send your Team Name and details to Virgin Money Giving so that they can create your team's Fundraising Page and then email you the link when the page is set up.

-The university, college or student union's (team) representative needs to fill out our online registration (below) and must have full capacity to register for the Challenge on behalf of their organisation (team).
+The university, college or Students' Union's (team) representative needs to fill out our online registration (below) and must have full capacity to register for the Challenge on behalf of their organisation (team).

-Each university, college or student union is responsible for their team’s fundraising activity in aid of our charity partners and ensuring every individual taking part in their BRIT 2021 Challenge reads our
+Each university, college or Students' Union is responsible for their team’s fundraising activity in aid of our charity partners and ensuring every individual taking part in the BRIT Challenge reads our

 STEP 2 - TEAM NAME